strimzi/proposals/050-unidirectional-topic-operator.md

 To migrate, existing BTO users would have to:

-1. Review how they're using the BTO and whether they require birdirectionality
+1. Review how they're using the BTO and whether they require bidirectionality
+   1. If bidirectional support is required by their usage then the UTO cannot be used.
 2. Undeploy the BTO (they can retain their existing `KafkaTopics`)
 3. Deploy the UTO (reconfiguring their `Kafka` CR, or raw `Deployment` in the standalone case).
 4. Some reconfiguration of pod resources and JVM options may also be required.